code-and-effect/effective_slugs/README.md

 rails generate migration add_slug_to_post slug:string:index
 ```

-which will create a migration something like
+which will create a migration something like:

 ```ruby
 class AddSlugToPost < ActiveRecord::Migration